 Micro lots unavailable

 Another disadvantage to ECN brokers is that the majority of them do not allow you to trade with micro-lots.
 A lot is a unit that measures the volume of an asset you are trading.
 The standard lot in Forex is worth 100 000 units of a certain currency.
 A mini lot is worth 10 000, and a micro lot is worth 1 000 units of said currency.
 Most STP brokers have no issue with you trading with these smaller units, and can execute trades with micro lots.

 However, the average ECN broker seeks to attract a different trader than the retail investor with lower amounts of capital who might prefer to place some smaller-scale trades.
 Therefore, such brokers usually avoid allowing you to trade with a micro lot and have a mini lot as the smallest unit of currency that could be traded.

 Possible negative slippage

 Slippage is a term that denotes an increase or decrease in the price of an asset between the time an order is placed and the time it is executed.
 This results in the trader dealing with different conditions than they intended.
 You could therefore suffer losses as the broker executes the trade at the next best price.

 Slippage is a side-effect of the volatility of trading Forex – and it is more severe the more volatile the markets are.
-There are many complex factors that cause volatility in the markets.
+Many complex factors cause volatility in the markets.
 Therefore, even with an ECN broker, you could end up with a different trade than intended due to different economic news around the world, or simply because you are trading outside of the peak market hours for the asset.
 These are costs that should still be taken into account, even with ECN brokers!